-We live in a media-saturated society, and it can be hard to love yourself when you are constantly surrounded by images of perfectly manicured, perfectly airbrushed, exquisitely “in shape” people.
+We live in a media-saturated society.
+It can be hard to love yourself when you are constantly surrounded by images of perfectly airbrushed, exquisitely “in shape” people.
 We constantly receive the message that we are only acceptable and lovable if we look like the people in magazines or movies.

 Again, it is no wonder because this is how the media portrays and treats women.
-We are an object for someone else’s gaze.
-When women learn that their main goal is to look attractive for others, and that attractiveness is defined by some unobtainable, perfect, airbrushed standard, we feel shamed.
-We feel silenced.
+We exist as an object for someone else’s gaze.
+When women learn that their main goal is to look attractive for others, we feel shamed and silenced.
 We feel alienated and learn to hate ourselves.
 (I think boys and men increasingly struggle with these same issues.)

 This is Little Shelly, totally joyful and exuberant about being me, before I learned to be alienated from myself.